mdn/express-locallibrary-tutorial/README.md

 # express-locallibrary-tutorial
-Tutorial "Local Library" website written in in Node/Express.
+Tutorial "Local Library" website written in Node/Express.

+For the version which implements User Authentication and Authorization go to [auth branch](/../../tree/auth).

 ----